atomicjolt/react_firebase_starter_app/README.md

 #Notes:
 -----------------------
+1. Clone this repository
-1. Rename .env.example to .env and change the values as appropriate
+2. Rename .env.example to .env and change the values as appropriate
-2. Start server with:
+3. Start server with:

   `npm run hot`